dash14/v-network-graph-docs/docs/examples/operation.md

 by changing to a different mode ("box-selection" mode) than normal to distinguish it from dragging for panning operations.

-In the following example, when the dragging pointer is released (pointerup) or the Escape key is pressed, the mode is exited and the mode returns to accepting regular pointer operations.
+In the following example, clicking the "Start to select" button starts the "box-selection" mode.
+Then, dragging pointer is released (pointerup) or the Escape key is pressed, the mode is exited and the mode returns to accepting regular pointer operations.
+If "Start with Ctrl/Cmd key" is checked, pressing the Cmd key on a Mac or Ctrl key otherwise will automatically start "box-selection" mode.

 In addition, the appearance of rectangle can be customized in the configuration.